William Holden (journalist): Journalism

+He was one of the judges appointed by the Gawler Institute to select the music for Caroline Carleton's "Song of Australia".

 Faith

 During the journey to Adelaide, Holden became a friend of Jacob Pitman, brother of the famous shorthand inventor Isaac Pitman.
 Pitman was a devout Swedenborgian, and Holden became an adherent, helping Pitman establish a New Church in Hanson Street.

 Later years and death

 He sustained a severe shaking one Sunday night in 1896 when he was knocked down by a horse-drawn carriage in the city whilst crossing from The Register office to catch the tramcar home.
 He eventually recovered sufficiently to go out of doors, and though he never returned to his desk at The Register office, he insisted on contributing his literary work from his residence at North Adelaide.

 He died peacefully at home some six months short of his 90th birthday, and was buried in the Walkerville Cemetery.

 Family

 He was married to Sarah née Ellis (1805–1851).
 He married again to Susan Rosanna Williams (c.
 1828 – 15 July 1909).
 Among his children were: